VardyNg/K8S-On-Cloud/KaaS/Elastic Kubernetes Service(EKS)/Terraform/pod-mount-efs-volume/README.md

-### This template demostrate the use of EKS Pod mount EFS Volume (Dynamic Provisioning)
+### This template demostrate the use of EKS Pod mount EFS Volume (Static Provisioning)

 ### Content
 - VPC, Subnet, Security Group ... for the EKS cluster